centria/cs-exercises-20/README.md

 * Create two namespaces, one nested in another.
 You can find the namespaces by looking at the **fully qualified names** of the method calls in Main.

 NOTICE!
 The code does not work at all without namespaces.
 When the **dotnet test** passes, you know it is correct.

+#### Exercise_167

+In this exercise, our very simple program is missing its **using directives**.
+Add them to make the code work.
+You will need 4 different usings.

+HINT!
+If you don't know where everything is located, look from for example [**the Microsoft API Browser**](https://docs.microsoft.com/en-us/dotnet/api/system?view=dotnet-plat-ext-3.1) for help. *You might have to find something we have not used yet...*